anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   * Stateful mode
   * Stateless mode

+The advantages and disadvantages of the two modes are presented in {{jr-comp}}.

 A Join Proxy MUST implement both.
 A Registrar MUST implement the stateful mode and SHOULD implement the Stateless mode.

-A mechanism to switch between modes is out of scope of this document.
-It is recommended that a Join Proxy uses only one of these modes at any given moment during an installation lifetime.

-The advantages and disadvantages of the two modes are presented in {{jr-comp}}.

-## Stateful Join Proxy
+For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
+This can happen fully automatically by the Join Proxy node first enrolling itself as a Pledge, and then learning the IP address, the UDP port and the mode(s) (Stateful and/or Stateless) of the Registrar, through a discovery mechanism such as those described in Section 6.
+Other methods, such as provisioning the Join Proxy are out of scope of this document but equally feasible.

-In stateful mode, the Join Proxy forwards the DTLS messages to the Registrar.
+Once the Join Proxy is operational, its mode is determined by the mode of the Registrar.
+If the Registrar offers both Stateful and Stateless mode, the Join Proxy MUST use the stateless mode.

+Independent of the mode of the Join Proxy, the Pledge first discovers (see Section 6) and selects the most appropriate Join Proxy.
+From the discovery, the Pledge learns the Join Proxies link-local scope IP address and UDP (join) port.
+This discovery can also be based upon {{RFC8995}} section 4.1.
+If the discovery method does not support discovery of the join-port, then the Pledge assumes the default CoAP over DTLS UDP port (5683).

+## Stateful Join Proxy {#stateful}

 In stateful mode, the Join Proxy acts as a UDP "circuit" proxy that does not change the UDP payload (data octets according to {{RFC768}}) but only rewrites the IP and UDP headers of each packet it receives from Pledge and Registrar.

-In {{fig-statefull2}} the various steps of the message flow are shown, with 5684 being the standard coaps port.
-The columns "SRc_IP:port" and "Dst_IP:port" show the IP address and port values for the source and destination of the message.
+The stateful join proxy operates as a 'pseudo' UDP circuit proxy creating and utilizing connection mapping state to rewrite the IP address and UDP port number packet header fields of UDP packets that it forwards between Pledge and Registrar.
+{{fig-statefull2}} depiects how this state is used.

 ~~~~
 +------------+------------+-------------+--------------------------+